nutsdb/nutsdb/README.md

 ### Opening a database

 To open your database, use the nutsdb.Open() function,with the appropriate options.The `Dir` , `EntryIdxMode`  and  `SegmentSize`  options are must be specified by the client.
+About options see [here](https://github.com/xujiajun/nutsdb#options) for detail.

 ```golang
 package main